Remarks on the existence of minimal models of log canonical generalized pairs: Preliminaries

 \begin{lem} Let $ (X/Z,B+M) $ be an NQC lc g-pair.
 Let $ P $ be the pushforward to $ X $ of an NQC divisor (over $ Z $) on a birational model of $ X $ and let $ N $ be an effective $ \R $-divisor on $ X $ such that $ N+P $ is $ \R $-Cartier.
 Assume that the NQC g-pair $ \big( X, (B+N) + (M+P) \big) $ is lc and that the divisor $ K_X + B + N + M + P $ is nef over $ Z $.
 Then we may run a $ (K_X+B+M) $-MMP over $ Z $ with scaling of $ N+P $.

 In particular, we may run a $ (K_X + B + M) $-MMP over $Z$ with scaling of an ample divisor. \end{lem}

-\begin{proof} It is straightforward to check that \cite[Corollary 5.22]{HaconLiu21} holds if the assumption that $ X $ is $ \Q $-factorial (which is present in op.\ cit.) is replaced by the assumption that $ N+P $ is $ \R $-Cartier (which is included in the above statement).
+\begin{proof} Due to \cite[Theorem 1.1(1)(2)]{HL23} and \cite[Proposition 2.6]{HanLiu20}, it is easy to check that \cite[Lemma 3.23]{HanLi22} holds if the assumption that $ X $ is $ \Q $-factorial klt (which is present in op.\ cit.\@) is replaced by the assumption that $ N+P $ is $ \R $-Cartier (which is included in the above statement).
 Thus, taking the second paragraph of Remark \ref{rem:non-Q-fact_MMP} into account (for the repetitions of the procedure), the previous observation and \cite[Theorem 1.5]{Xie22} imply that one may run a $ (K_X+B+M) $-MMP over $ Z $ with scaling of $ N+P $.
 Now, regarding the last sentence of the lemma, set $ N = 0 $ and take $ P $ to be a general ample over $ Z $ $\R$-divisor on $X$ to conclude. \end{proof}

 The recently established Contraction theorem for (not necessarily $\Q$-factorial) NQC lc g-pairs has even further and significant consequences.
 Specifically, it allows us to remove the $ \Q $-factoriality assumption from the majority of the results of the paper \cite{LT22b}.
 We indicate now such refinements of \cite[Lemma 2.13, Theorem 2.14, Lemma 2.16 and Theorem 4.1]{LT22b}.
 This discussion, however, will be completed later in the paper, where \cite[Proposition A.3, Theorem 1.2, Corollaries 1.3 and 1.4, and Theorem 1.5]{LT22b} will also be refined accordingly.